EricLOsorio/flask/README.md

 ###What to use Flask for and when to use it.
 Flask is an all-purpose *microframework* for Python based on Werkzeug and Jinja2.
 It is ideally suited for Python developers looking for an easily extensible framework to quickly create smaller apps.
+For example, creating a quick sign up page where users can sign up to receive an app you're building or to start building a potential client database for marketing your new blog.
 However, with some effort it can also accomodate the requirements of [larger projects](https://github.com/mitsuhiko/flask/wiki/Large-app-how-to).
 Flask has great unofficial and official documentation and an active development community.

 ######Unique aspects